openlegacy/openlegacy-public-ide-demos/sq-server-sp/demo-sql-server-stored-procedures/README.md

 ## Step 5 - Run and Test your API

-1. **Right-Click** on the **microsoft-sqlserver-sp-api** project → OpenLegacy → Run Application
+1. **Right-click** on the **microsoft-sqlserver-sp-api** project → OpenLegacy → Run Application
-2. Open the browser on http://localhost:8080/swagger
+2. Open the browser to http://localhost:8080/swagger
 3. **Click** on the API we've created → Try it out
-   - You should see successful respond returned directly from the MS SQL Server Stored Procedure!
+   - You should see a successful response returned directly from the MS SQL Server Stored Procedure!
      ```json
      {
        "resultSet": [